kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/informal/notes.md

         - (iff e1 e2)
         - etc

-#### Concrete Syntax
+#### Concrete Syntax: Prefix, Infix, Postfix, Outfix and other Notations

 - We'll use ⊤ (top) and ⊥ (bottom) as notations for (lit true) and (lit false)
-- Given a variable (var), v, we define {v}, to be a variable expression for v
+- With n a natural number, we'll use \<n\> as notation for the nth variable: BoolVar.mk n
-  - namely (Expr.var (var.mk n)) where n is the variable's natural number index
+- With v=\n\> a variable, { v } is notation for the variable *expression*: PLExpr.var_expr v
-- Given any expression, e, we'll use ¬e as a notation for (Expr.not e)
+- Given an  expression, e, ¬e desugars to the expression, PLExpr.un_op_expr UnOp.not e
-- Given any expressions, e1 and e2, we'll use *infix* notation e1 \and e2, etc.
+- Given expressions, e1, e2, we use \and, \or, \not, \iff, and \=> as the binary connectives

 ##### Operator Precedence

-When using concrete infix instead of abstract prefix notations we run into questions of order or operations.
+When using concrete infix instead of abstract prefix notations we run into questions of order of operations.
 The ideas should be familiar from arithmetic.
 For example you know that X x Y + Z means (X x Y) + 2.
 The reason is that x is defined to have higher precedence, to *bind more tightly,* than +.
 When we define infix operators for and and or and implies etc., we similarly need to specify